sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party open source Magisk with extra feature**

-## f71636c2-delta
+## 3b9db6e6-delta

-- [MagiskHide] Better logcat-based hide
+- [General] Rename `magisk.apk` to `disabler.zip` and flash in Recovery to install Magisk Delta + enable Core-only mode
+- [General] Sync upstream source code to d740bbe0

 If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)

 ### Diffs to 25.2-delta-6

-- [MagiskHide] Switch back to Ptrace-based MagiskHide
+- [MagiskHide] revive Ptrace-based MagiskHide
 - [MagiskHide] Allow SuList apps to load magisk module mounts.
 Example, if you want systemless hosts load for Chrome, you need to add Chrome to SuList to let systemless hosts work!
 - [General] Fix MagiskHide and Zygisk become non-functional after enable Core-only mode
 - [General] Trim mountinfo before mounting mirrors